How to Get Into Medical School: The Complete Guide (2025)

 Some important things to note: 1) Some schools screen by section, not just total score.
 2) They often compare first attempt vs. retakes, not just the highest score.
 3) A great MCAT can’t rescue a weak application, but it can solidify a strong one or make up for gaps in other areas.
 With your MCAT score, AdComs want to know that you have demonstrated critical thinking, scientific reasoning, and test-day poise under pressure.

-See average scores for all the top schools here: T20 Medical Schools: Acceptance Rates, MCAT Scores, & GPAs
+See average scores for all the top schools here: The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 3. Clinical Experience & Shadowing